layervault/psd-enginedata/README.md

 ## File Spec

 The EngineData format uses certain characters to denote various data types.
-All newlines are denoted with a UNIX newline (\n) and it is not indentation-aware.
+All newlines are denoted with a UNIX newline (\n) and it is not indentation-aware (although it seems to be stored with pretty indentation in the PSD file).

 ```
 <<